Pvidhim/AlgoSync/mergeintervals-leetcode.md

   ## Problem Description

   Can you solve this real interview question?
-Merge Intervals - Given an array of intervals where intervals[i] = [starti, endi], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.
+Merge Intervals - Given an arrayÂ of intervalsÂ where intervals[i] = [starti, endi], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.

   ### Examples:
   ```